 5.10.
-Appointment of committee members
+Committee members, appointment of

 (1) A committee is to have as its members —

 (a) persons appointed* by the local government to be members of the committee (other than those referred to in paragraph (b)); and

 (b) persons who are appointed to be members of the committee under subsection (4) or (5).